Getting Around in Cuba

 Cuba’s not the easiest of countries to navigate.
 Simon Calder wrote in 1998 that you were 60 times more likely to crash on Cubana, the national airline than British Airways, and friend Pat is anxious to say the least.
 We've used BA to get to the Caribbean, but our internal flights are with Cubana.
 This is the biggest island in the Caribbean and it’s too large to drive across comfortably.
 Copious amounts of alcohol have to be supplied when Pat actually gets to see the ancient looking prop planes.
 They're all but duck taped together.

 Travel by car isn’t much less stressful.
 Most of the transport is 1950s, due to the U.S. trade embargoes (wonderfully atmospheric – it will be such a shame if new cars and parts finally become available) and all the cars are owned by the Cuban government.
 We have to hire a car and driver.
 Very few of the Cubans speak English and my Spanish is limited, so we have to trust that instructions have been passed on properly and we’re going in the right direction.
 Many of the roads are still unpaved.
 It's not a promising start.

 Cuba is an archipelago of islands.
 The main island, also called Cuba, is the largest island in the Caribbean.
+When viewed from the air it resembles a crocodile, so it is also referred in Spanish as “El Crocodilo” or “El Caima.”
 It's surrounded by four smaller archipelagos.
 This is the second-most populous country in the Caribbean after Haiti, with over 11 million inhabitants.